 - Seasoned Bean Paste – known as Ssamjang in Korea.
 This spicy paste is usually eaten with grilled meat wrapped in leaf or lettuce.
 I brought home one just in case I fancy cooking some Korean dish.

-- Kimchi – At Lotte Mart, you can buy it from their kimchi stall where they will arrange it in small containers or you can purchase the pre-packed ones.
+- Kimchi – What’s Korea without kimchi?
+At Lotte Mart, you can buy it from their kimchi stall where they will arrange it in small containers or you can purchase the pre-packed ones.

-Pre packed kimchi – this particular brand is good, however it lacks the spicy taste that we usually look for a kimchi.
+Pre packed kimchi – this particular brand is good, however it lacks the spicy taste that I’m looking for a kimchi.

 - Noodles – Koreans are known to be the top consumers of instant noodles in the world.
 The reason why they’ve got varieties of it.
 So, why not bring home some.